ErikssonWilliam/PanoraGuard/README.md

 ### Pull from Remote `development` Branch

-Before pushing, it’s a good practice to ensure your feature branch is up to date with the latest `development` changes:
+Before pushing your completed work, it’s a good practice to ensure your feature branch is up to date with the latest `development` changes:

 ```bash
 git pull origin development
 ```

-This pulls any new changes from `development` into your feature branch and helps resolve conflicts before merging.
+This pulls any new changes from `development` into your own branch and makes it easier to resolve conflicts before merging.

 ### Push Changes